ztroop/trooploop.ca/content/notes/leadership-hierarchy.md

 I was in a computer security role, but often given programming tasks to complete.
 At the time, I thought it was a bit odd that my output was intentionally hushed from meetings. 🙊🙈

 ✨ A note for the reader. ✨ If you're ever working on tasks that are strategically obscured or omitted from other departments.
-That should raise a big ol' red flag.
+It should raise a big ol' red flag.

 ## Conversation

-Fast forward, one day in the lunch room, I asked the VP of Engineering if he knew who I could speak to about the "Software XYZ" API.
+Fast forward.
+One day in the lunch room, I asked the VP of Engineering if he knew who I could speak to about the "Software XYZ" API.
 It was a pleasant interaction and he could tell I was very interested in software development practices.
 Robert Martin's Clean Code was enthusiastically discussed in the process.

 A day later I was called into a tiny meeting room with my managers.